vippsas/vipps-developers/settlements/sftp-report-service/README.md

 * If you don't know who the administrator is, you can check [Brønnøysundregistrene](https://www.brreg.no) and see who has the right to sign for the company.

+## How to let an ERP partner import settlement reports automatically

+A merchant can give an ERP partner (or an accounting system or similar) access to the SFTP service, so the settlement reports can be automatically imported.

 ## Connecting to the SFTP server